 Site Assessment Discussion

 A range of site features that can commonly place limitations on on-site wastewater management have been assessed and classified.
-All features have been shown to place no major limitations to on-site wastewater management.
+All features except the following have been shown to place no major limitations to on-site wastewater management.